-Dortmund faces a quiet game day as German soccer resumes
+Quiet game day for Dortmund as Bundesliga soccer resumes

 Thousands of Paris Saint-Germain supporters gathered outside the Parc des Princes as their team beat Dortmund in the Champions League on March 11.

-Those scenes — and the decision of PSG players to celebrate with the fans — showed that a game risks spreading the disease even without letting a single fan into the arena.
+Those scenes — and the decision of PSG players to sing along with the fans — showed that a game risks spreading the disease even without letting a single supporter into the arena.
+Similar scenes the same evening at a Bundesliga game between Borussia Mönchengladbach and Cologne caused concern.

 During the following two days, the German, English, French and Spanish leagues all opted to suspend competition rather than play in empty stadiums, at least for the time being.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports